-Film clutter, light leaks, burns, grunge and glitched title elements for use in Final Cut Pro X and Motion
+Film clutter, light leaks, burns, grunge and glitched title elements for use in Final Cut Pro X, Blender and most post production software

 What are Scratch Tapes?